john-azzaro/Study-Mongoose-Schemas/README.md

 For most of your model classes, you'll have a certain set of field that you will need to save to your database.
 In addition, you can use an instance methods like a "serial" method which will expose only the properties you want to the client.
 </dd>

-### There are a few ways to organize your data ina database.
+### There are a few ways to organize your data in a database.
 ------

 <dd>